 Along the way, there were many other interesting exchanges captured on video and shared on the internet.

-"What basis did you have to say I'm under investigation by the New Brunswick Police?" this reporter calmly, before Caldwell had figured out that our cellphone was pointed in his direction.
+“What basis did you have to say I’m under investigation by the New Brunswick Police?” this reporter asked calmly, before Caldwell had figured out that our cellphone was pointed in his direction.

 “You know, I hear things.
 So, I hear things,” responded Caldwell, offering neither a confirmation or a denial.